The Writings of John Wesley

 Extract of Life & Death of Thomas Halyburton 3rd ed 1768

 David Brainerd (1718-1747) was a missionary to the Native Americans who had a particularly fruitful ministry among the Delaware Indians of New Jersey.
 His complete devotion to his calling inspired many Christians to holy living.
-Jonathan Edwards published his diary in 1749 and an extract was published by JW who encouraged his preachers to read carefully Brainerd’s life.
+Jonathan Edwards published his diary in 1749 and an extract was published by JW who encouraged his preachers to read carefully Brainerd’s life as an example of Christian perfection.
 Here is JW’s extract:

 Extract Life of David Brainerd reprint 1815

-The Character of a Methodist is one of JW’s earliest tracts in which he spells out his views on Christian holiness after becoming an evangelical in 1738.
+The Character of a Methodist is one of JW’s earliest evangelical tracts that spells out his views on Christian holiness.
+It was inspired by the writings of the church father Clement of Alexandria in the late second century.
+In its pages the ideal of Christian perfection is described around the themes of love to God and neighbor.
 The Plain Account of Christian Perfection (1766) claims it was written in 1739, though it was first published in 1742:

 Character of a Methodist 1st ed 1742